-Should the Group not meet the requirement established in the Regime, or the Companies' Shareholders' Meeting does not approve the dividend distribution proposed by the Board of Directors, calculated in accordance with the requirements set forth in the aforementioned law, the companies would be in breach of said law and, consequently, would have to file their tax returns under the general tax regime rather than that applicable to SOCIMIs (Note 1).
+Should the Company meet the requirement established in the Regime or the Company's Shareholders' Meeting not approve the dividend distribution proposed by the Board of Directors, calculated in accordance with the requirements set forth in the aforementioned law, the companies would be in breach of said law and, consequently, would have to file their tax returns under the general tax regime rather than that applicable to SOCIMIs (Note 1).

-The Group's Directors monitor compliance with the requirements of the SOCIMI regime on an ongoing basis and believe that there is currently no tax risk associated with non-compliance with the SOCIMI regime.
+The Company's Directors monitor compliance with the requirements of the SOCIMI regime on an ongoing basis and believe that there is currently no tax risk associated with noncompliance with the SOCIMI regime.

-(vi) Capital management
+(v) Capital management

-The Group is essentially financed with its own capital and financial debt.
-In 2021 the Group issued unsecured green bonds in the amount of EUR 400 million and EUR 300 million.
+The Company is essentially financed with its own capital and financial debt.
+In 2021 the Group issued unsecured green bonds for the amount of EUR 400 million and EUR 300 million (Note 10).

-The Group manages its capital with the aim of safeguarding its capacity to continue operating as a going concern, so as to continue providing shareholder remuneration and benefiting other stakeholders, while maintaining an optimum capital structure to reduce the cost of capital.
+The Company manages its capital with the aim of safeguarding its capacity to continue operating as a going concern, so as to continue providing shareholder remuneration and benefiting other stakeholders, while maintaining an optimum capital structure to reduce the cost of capital.

-To maintain and adjust the capital structure, the Group can adjust the amount of dividends payable to shareholders (within the limits established by the SOCIMI regime), reimburse capital, issue shares or dispose of assets to reduce debt.
+To maintain and adjust the capital structure, the Company can adjust the amount of dividends payable to shareholders (within the limits established by the SOCIMI regime), reimburse capital, issue shares or dispose of assets to reduce debt.

-Like other groups in the sector, the Group controls its capital structure on a leverage ratio basis.
-This ratio is calculated as net debt divided by the sum of net debt and total net equity.
+Like other groups in the sector, the Company controls its capital structure on a leverage ratio basis.
+This ratio is calculated as net debt divided by the sum of net debt and equity.
 Net debt is the sum of financial debt (bonds, mortgages and derivatives) less cash and cash equivalents.